vosaul/status.im/source/technical_specs/extended_features.md

 ## Envelopes

 Envelopes are like items should you think of Whisper as a DHT.
-Should Whisper be considered a datagram messaging system, then envelopes become the packet format which house the potentially encrypted datagrams.
+Should Whisper be considered a datagram messaging system, then envelopes become the packet format which house encrypted datagrams.
 Envelopes are necessarily comprehensible by any node (i.e. they themselves are unencrypted).

 Envelopes are transmitted as RLP-encoded structures.
 The precise definition is given by: